CDSoft/sp/doc/sp.rst

 `Introduction and tutorial`_
     starts smoothly with a gentle tutorial as an introduction.
-    I think this tutorial may be sufficent to start with SP.
+    I think this tutorial may be sufficient to start with SP.
 `SP reference`_
     is a reference documentation.
 It will detail SP as much as possible.
 `Some examples to illustrate SP`_